Nikorasu/LiveWhisper/README.md

 It can also handle some other requests, like basic math or real simple trivia.
 Tho that relies on Google's instant-answer snippets & sometimes doesn't work.

-Close Assistant with voice command "computer close assistant", or `ctrl+c`.
+You can close the assistant via `ctrl+c`, or by saying it's name & "terminate".